nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 that sends 0-RTT data which is not rejected by the server MUST use the 0-RTT exporter for the rest of the connection.
 If the server rejects the client’s 0-RTT data, then the client MUST use the exporter defined in
-{{I-D.ietf-tls-tls13}} for the remainder of the connection, as if no 0-RTT data had ever been sent.
+{{I-D.ietf-tls-tls13}} (using exporter_secret as the Secret) for the remainder of the connection, as if no 0-RTT data had ever been sent.

 Negotiating Token Binding